natolambert/dynamicslearn/README.md

 Main Scripts:
 ---------------
 - `learn/trainer.py`: is for training dynamics models (P,PE,D,DE) on experimental data.
 The training process uses [Hydra](https://github.com/facebookresearch/hydra) to allow easy configuration of which states are used and how the predictions are formatted.
+- `learn/simulate_mpc.py`: a script that runs MBRL with a MPC on a simulated environment.
+- `learn/bo.py`: For generating PID parameters using a dynamics model as a simulation environment.
+This will eventually extend beyond PID control.
+See the controllers directory `learn/control`.
+I am working to integrate [opto](https://github.com/robertocalandra/opto).
 - `learn/plot.py`: a script for viewing different types of predictions, under improvement

 In Development:
 -------------
-- `learn/bo_pid.py`: For generating PID parameters using a dynamics model as a simulation environment.
-This will eventually extend beyond PID control.
-See the controllers directory `learn/control`.
-I am working to integrate [opto](https://github.com/robertocalandra/opto).

 - `learn/pipps_experiment.py`: A reimplementation of the paper ["PIPPS: Flexible Model-Based Policy Search Robust to the Curse of Chaos"](https://arxiv.org/abs/1902.01240).
-I wrote a blog post summarizing the main derivation behind this work [here](https://medium.com/me/stats/post/4546434c84b0).
+I wrote a blog post summarizing the main derivation behind this work [here](https://medium.com/@natolambert/deep-rl-case-study-policy-based-vs-model-conditioned-gradients-in-rl-4546434c84b0).

 Related Code for Experiments:
 -----------------------------